eilvelia/tdl/README.md

 Also see `LoginDetails` interface in [Options](#options) section.

-It is possible to not use `client.login` helper and implement login process manually.
+It is possible to not use the `client.login` helper and implement login process manually.

 ##### `client.connectAndLogin(fn?: () => LoginDetails) => Promise<undefined>`